Raathigesh/Raathigesh.github.io/_posts/2017-01-12-using-abstract-syntax-tree-to-manipulating-code.md

 In the above example we accessed the node directly and changed it.
 But if you want to examine a complicated tree, you often want to traverse the tree node by node.
 An AST is a complex sturcture and if you try to traverse on your own, it could be bit complicated.
 But not to worry, [`estraverse`](https://github.com/estools/estraverse) makes traversing JavaScript ASTs a breeze.

 ### Conclusion
-Manipulation code directly using string manipulation is not much fun.
-Once you convert the code into a Abstract syntax tree (AST) using a parser such as Esprima, traversing and manipulating it becomes straight forward.
+Manipulating code directly using string manipulation or regular expresions is not much fun.
+Once you convert the code into an Abstract syntax tree (AST) using a parser such as Esprima, traversing and manipulating it becomes straight forward.
 Once you manipuate the tree, you can convert it back into code.

-I hope this would give you a very brief idea on how to get started with code manipualtion in JavaScript.
+I hope this would give you a very brief idea of how to get started with code manipualtion using AST.
+Even though we used JavaScript libraries to manipulate JavaScript code, AST could be used to manipuate code written in any language.
+You just have to use a parser which understands that particular language.